SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 By using [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps), you can automate deploying, publishing, installing, upgrading, and retracting your apps.

 ### Add and publish your app to the app catalog
-Adding your app (.sppkg file, .app file) to the tenant app catalog is a prerequisite to later on making your app available for use on your SharePoint sites.
-Doing so can be done by using the following simple cmdlet:
+Adding your app (.sppkg file, .app file) to the tenant app catalog is a prerequisite to making your app available for use on your SharePoint sites.
+You can do this by using the following cmdlet:

 ```PowerShell
 Add-PnPApp -Path ./myapp.sppkg